-- 6. Children of staff where: - I. a member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made and/or - II. the member of staff is recruited to fill a vacant post where there is a demonstrable skill shortage - 7.
-Children who are due to transfer and live outside the area served by the school who attend a school within DNEAT at the opening date of the admissions round. - 8.
-Resident out of the catchment area of the school [for explanation of resident and catchment area refer to items 2 and 3 in the clarifications section of Appendix 1]
+- b.
+The member of staff is recruited to fill a vacant post where there is a demonstrable skill shortage. - 6.
+Children who are due to transfer and live outside the area served by the school who attend a school within DNEAT at the opening date of the admissions round. - 7.
+Resident out of the catchment area of the school [for explanation of resident and catchment area refer to items 2 and 3 in the clarifications section of Appendix 1].

-In the event of the having to use a "tie-break" to distinguish between two or more applications of equal strength, the child living the shortest distance from home to school in a straight line as the crow flies route should have priority [for explanation of shortest distance refer to item 4 in the clarifications section of Appendix 1].
+In the event of the having to use a tie-break to distinguish between two or more applications of equal strength, the child living the shortest distance from home to school in a straight line as the crow flies route should have priority [for explanation of shortest distance refer to item 4 in the clarifications section of Appendix 1].